Konstantinanin/simple_rag_QnA_CV/README.md

 *Text Chunking*: The raw text is split into smaller, coherent chunks using LangChain’s RecursiveCharacterTextSplitter.
 Splits occur around natural language boundaries (e.g., periods, newlines).
 A 30-character overlap between chunks ensures that important edge information is not lost and remains searchable.

-*Vectorization*:Each chunk is transformed into a dense vector using the all-MiniLM-L6-v2 model from SentenceTransformers.
+*Vectorization*: Each chunk is transformed into a dense vector using the all-MiniLM-L6-v2 model from SentenceTransformers.
 These embeddings represent the semantic content of each chunk.

 *FAISS Indexing*: Vectors are stored in a FAISS flat index using Euclidean (L2) distance.
 During retrieval, the input query is also vectorized and compared against all stored embeddings.
 The top 3 most relevant chunks are returned based on similarity.